LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 #.
 Provide basic feedback to the student.
 This should include their name and
    whether their answer was correct.

+.. admonition:: Note

-.. note:: If not already done, remove the extra ``console.log`` statements from steps 2 & 3.
+   If not already done, remove the extra ``console.log`` statements from steps 2 & 3.
 Make sure your small app works properly before moving on to part 2.

 Part 2: Use Arrays
 ^^^^^^^^^^^^^^^^^^